bobbingwide/oik-zip/README.md

 First version of the plugin, available from GitHub and oik-plugins.

 ## Changelog
+# 0.0.2
+* Added: Logic to copy assets files - used for GitHub
+* Changed: Assets files are not included in the .zip file

 # 0.0.1
 * Fixed: Copies oik-activation.php from oik/libs rather than oik/admin [github bobbingwide oik-zip issues 2]
 * Tested: With WordPress 4.5-RC1